Device Fingerprinting

 – Network Information: This includes IP addresses, network type (Wi-Fi, mobile data), and geographical location.

-– Behavioral Data: User behavior, such as mouse movements and typing patterns, can also contribute to the device fingerprint.
+– Behavioral Data: User behavior, like mouse movements and typing patterns, can also contribute to the device fingerprint.

-2. Identification and Tracking: The generated fingerprint can then be used to identify devices as they interact with websites, applications, or networks.
+Identification and Tracking: The generated fingerprint can identify devices interacting with websites, applications, or networks.
 This identification can persist over time, allowing organizations to track user behavior across sessions and platforms.

 The Technical Aspects of Device Fingerprinting